dmritrekker/trekker/doc/source/index.rst

     Enjoy the new Trekker!

     ..
+        August 19\ :sup:`th`, 2024

+        **UPDATE:** We are excited to announce the first release candidate.
+Trekker v1.0.0-rc1 includes bug fixes and improvements, particularly in surface handling.
+See below for a list of major changes.

         May 21\ :sup:`st`, 2024

         **MAJOR UPDATE!** We are excited to announce the release of Trekker v1.0 beta, now available for testing.